Articles & stories Disruption as Usual

-Showcasing an unrivalled line-up of over 120 influential speakers from across business, finance, politics, technology and the arts, the 21st Credit Suisse Asian Investment Conference (AIC), taking place March 19-22 in Hong Kong, will deliver unique insights into the theme of ‘Disruption as Usual’.
+Showcasing an unrivalled line-up of over 120 influential speakers from across business, finance, politics, technology and the arts, the 21st Credit Suisse Asian Investment Conference (AIC), taking place March 19-22 in Hong Kong SAR (China), will deliver unique insights into the theme of ‘Disruption as Usual’.

 Finding Value in Innovation